yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 ### Active-active

 In an active-active configuration, both universes can handle writes to potentially the same data.
-Writes to either universe are asynchronously replicated to the other universe with a timestamp for the update.
-Cross universe with bi-directional replication is used for disaster recovery.
+Writes to either universe are asynchronously replicated to the other universe with a timestamp for the update. xCluster with bi-directional replication is used for disaster recovery.

 ![Multi-region deployment with bi-directional xCluster replication between universes](/images/yb-cloud/Geo-Distribution-Blog-Post-Image-4.png)